ClutchTools/Test-Bank/CONTRIBUTING.md

 Please note we have a [Code of Conduct](https://github.com/JClutch/Test-Bank/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+## Issues Notes

+If you notice an error or feel a solution is lacking please specificy exactly which file this is in as well as your specific proposed change or edge case.

+If you are interested in submitting problems that should be a part of this project please either make a pull request or submit a git issue with as much detail about the problem as possible as well as the correct file directory it should be entered under.

 ## Pull Request Notes

 1. Please have two seperate branches (master and solution) with the correct resources in each.